 Louis joined Watsi on September 9th, 2013.
-Nine years ago, Louis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ten years ago, Louis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Louis' most recent donation traveled 1,600 miles to support Khoem, a loving grandmother from Cambodia, to fund hip surgery so she can walk again.

 Louis has funded healthcare for 78 patients in 11 countries.